xiyuanyang-code/Financial-Record/README.md

 git clone https://github.com/xiyuanyang-code/Financial-Record.git
 cd Financial-Record

+# run construct.py for loading config and fixing log_dir
+python construct.py

 # install several modules via pip
 pip install .
 ```

+Or you can simply run `bash run.sh` for simplicity.

-> [!TIP]
+> [!WARNING]
-> Remember to change the directory of the logging files and json files!
+> Remember to run construct.py before install the package!

 This will install the tool and make the `fin_record` command available in your terminal.